Emily Bacon1

 James Tait Black married Janet Coats, daughter of Thomas Coats and Margaret Glen, in 1884.2

-James Tait Black lived at Underscar, Keswick, Cumberland, England.2
+He lived at Underscar, Keswick, Cumberland, EnglandG.2

 Child of James Tait Black